Learn to Read Music Fast

 |G||G||Sol (or So)||7|

 (Yes, many Americans are familiar with both their ABCs and their Do-Re-Mis.
 However, in America, we use Movable Do, which has nothing to do with note names and everything to do with note functions.
 Other parts of the world use Fixed Do, which means that “Do” is fixed to the note C and never changes.
 As you may have guessed, Movable Do means that Do may be moved and assigned to any note).

-So, as you can see, just like words for cat (German: French, etc.) is only a name for a thing and not an actual cat, the names for the notes are exactly that, just names.
+So, as you can see, just like the different words for cat (German, French, etc.) are only the name for a thing and not the actual thing, the names for the notes are exactly that, just names.

 Putting it Together: The Cardinal Notes and the Laws of the Musical Alphabet